CANDOR: Counterfactual ANnotated DOubly Robust Off-Policy Evaluation: Experiments

-We compare our methods to a set of OPE estimators that do not involve counterfactual annotations (standard IS, DM, and DR (which we refer to as $\DMIS$)) and $\CIS$, which uses counterfactual annotations.
-In addition, we also compare to a direct method estimator $\CDM$ defined as $\hat{V}^{\CDM} = \sum_{s} d_0(s) \sum_a \pi_e(a|s) \hat{R}^+(s, a)$, which estimates the reward model with the augmented dataset and predicts the value of the target policy.
+We compare our proposed estimators against two classes of baselines.
+The first consists of common OPE estimators that do not use counterfactual annotations ($\IS$, $\DM$, and $\DMIS$).
+The second includes estimators that leverage counterfactual annotations ($\CIS$ and $\CDM$). $\CDM$ is a direct method estimator that estimates the reward model using the counterfactual-annotated dataset, defined as .

-We use root mean squared error (RMSE) of the estimated policy value as our main evaluation metric, and calculate the value of the target policy either analytically or using Monte Carlo estimates with 1000 samples.
-RMSE captures both the bias and variance of the estimated policy value.
-Recall that an OPE estimator is better if it produces lower RMSE of target policy value estimates.
-In our experiments, we use several combinations of deterministic policies as our behavior and target policies (details in \Cref{apd:simulators}).
-Specifically, the behavior policies range in coverage across the action space.
-Our results are averaged across these combinations.
-Details on experimental setup are in \cref{apd:code}.
+For the semi-synthetic domains, we consider various combinations of stochastic behavior and target policies (details in \Cref{apd:simulators}).
+Specifically, the behavior policies vary in their coverage of the action space.
+We present results averaged across these combinations.
+We estimate the ground truth target policy value using Monte Carlo simulation in the synthetic and semi-synthetic domains, and by averaging observed rewards in the MIMIC-IV dataset.
+For all settings, we report the root mean squared error (RMSE) of estimated policy values.